Pointless respecifying FTP URI

 -iHack3r

-The password was changed at Feb 13 2007 in the curl version 7.16.2, but there are a surprisingly large amount of older curls still around out there…
+The password was changed at Feb 13 2007 in curl version 7.16.2, but there are a surprisingly large amount of older curls still around out there…

 Update: as the person responded again after having read this blog post and still didn’t get it, I felt the urge to speak up in even more clear terms: